bartobri/no-more-secrets/README.md

 package manager.
 You may wish to search your package manager to see if it is an installation option.
 If you install form a package manager, please check that you have the latest version (`nms -v`).
-If not, I suggest installing from source (see below).
+If not, I suggest installing from source by following the instructions below.

 To install this project from source, you will need to have the tools `git`, `gcc`, and `make` to download and build it.
 Install them from your package